vittorioromeo/vittorioromeo.info/content/_pages/index/_entries/180_blog_2016_md/23_mar18_iso_meeting_report.md

 The last day began and ended with a plenary session during the morning.
 The chairs of every working group presented their results, and national bodies + official ISO members voted on the final motions.

-You can find concise reports of the approved motions here:
+You can find well-written reports of the approved motions here:

 * ["2018 Jacksonville ISO C++ Committee Reddit Trip Report"](https://www.reddit.com/r/cpp/comments/854mu9/) - by Bryce Lelbach